Hugsfor/disasters_live/README.md

 # 🌍 Disaster Prevention System

-> A real-time natural disaster monitoring and early-warning platform built in C, with a live web dashboard.
+> A real-time natural disaster monitoring built in C, with a live web dashboard.

 The system continuously collects data from public APIs, processes it through domain-specific detection modules (seismic, meteorological, hydrological), and serves the results to a browser-based interactive map.